In a Nutshell:

 On the other hand:

-• None of the therapeutic features are implemented as strongly as we like
+• None of the therapeutic features are implemented as strongly as we would like

-• The massage track is 2D rather than 3D, so the massage you get is relatively weaker
+• The massage track is 2D rather than 3D, so your massage is weaker.

-• The control system is poorly designed, which makes using the chair a lesson in frustration in some cases.
+• The control system is poorly designed, sometimes making using the chair a lesson in frustration.

 AmaMedic Juno Review Conclusion